Lat: 50.899506 Long: -114.017245 | Directions

 - Food trucks are coming to Sikome!

 - Applications for food trucks and other mobile food vendors are now being accepted.
-Check the Sikome Food Vendor Application page for details.

 - Food truck and cart services are provided based on vendor availability.
 Vending machines are on site daily for your snack and drink needs.